-Composite bonding can transform a smile quickly – and in the right case, it’s one of the most conservative cosmetic options available.
+Composite bonding can improve a smile quickly – and in the right case, it’s one of the most conservative cosmetic options available.

 But there’s a reason some dentists recommend completing Invisalign treatment before placing composite bonding.